I’m back from a life-changing weekend at SEALFIT.

 We were the first group to ever experience & complete Kokuro outside of California.
-Kokuro is a word that does not translate into the English language – but roughly means indomitable spirit, unbeatable mind, grit, etc. Invictus and the Finnish phrase “SISU” (spelling?) have similar meanings.
+Kokuro is a word that does not translate into the English language – but roughly means indomitable spirit, unbeatable mind, grit, etc. Invictus and the Finnish phrase “SISU” have similar meanings.

-That was what set this experience apart.
 We went from 6AM – 6PM.
 12 hours of anything is brutal.
 12 hours sitting at the computer or driving a car will wear you out.
 12 hours of PT (pushups, pullups, BW movements) ANYWHERE will be brutal.

 So what makes the SEAL experience so different?
 Why is it so rewarding and life-changing?
 Here are 7 reasons: